-Every new year there is an increase in timeshare owners looking to end their timeshare contract as yearly maintenance bills arrive.
-In 2021, the economical effects of the pandemic caused even more people to consider selling their vacation ownership.
-While 7 out of 8 U.S. timeshares owners are satisfied, one-in-four Americans are having trouble paying their bills.
+While 7 out of 8 U.S. timeshares owners are satisfied, half of American households are having trouble paying their bills.
 In a world of tough choices, a timeshare invoice is probably placed at the bottom of a stack of bills.

-As a fellow timeshare owner, I know how complicated it can be to find reliable information on how to get out of a timeshare legally with your credit score in tack.
+As a fellow timeshare owner, I know how complicated it can be to find reliable information on how to sell a timeshare legally with your credit score in tack.
 I’m guessing that your social media feed is also filled with advertisements from various timeshare termination teams and timeshare attorneys.
-During the last recession, we researched how to sell our timeshare contract.
-We ultimately decided to keep our vacation ownership and are glad we did.

-How to Get Out of a Timeshare Contract: The Financial Reality
+How to Sell a Timeshare: The Financial Reality

 If timeshare resale brokers, real estate agents, or a timeshare exit company are telling you that you’ll make money on your timeshare contract it’s a huge red flag.
 Today’s supply and demand dynamics mean it’s currently a buyer’s market in the timeshare world.
 Any licensed timeshare resale real estate agent worth their salt will tell you the same.

 You might lose thousands of dollars, but if you want to be released from your annual financial commitment, taking a loss might be your best option to stop paying timeshare maintenance fees every year.
-If you’ve been thinking about how to get out of a timeshare contract legally, here are five proven ways to do it yourself.
+If you’ve been thinking about how to sell a timeshare, here are five proven ways to do it yourself.

 Option #1: Hurry!
 Use Your Recession Period